Michmcb/MuckMods/MuckTimeModifier/README.md

 This plugin allows you to control the speed of time and the length of the daytime and nighttime portions of a day cycle.
 You can make days last longer, go by faster, have a longer period of daytime, or make nights last for ages!

 # Configurable
-When running Muck for the first time with this plugin installed, MuckTimeModifier.cfg will be created in the BepinEx/config folder.
+When running Muck for the first time with this plugin installed, MuckTimeModifier.MichMcb.cfg will be created in the BepinEx/config folder.
 The configurable aspects of this plugin are:

 - The length multiplier for daytime.
 For example, 1.25 makes daytime last 25% longer.
 Note that the length of daytime varies slightly depending upon difficulty; harder difficulties have shorter daytime.